awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ### Configure permissions<a name="ultrawarm-create-role"></a>

 If you enable UltraWarm on a preexisting OpenSearch Service domain, the `ultrawarm_manager` role might not be defined on the domain\.
-Non\-admin users must be mapped to this role in order to manage warm indices on domains using fine\-grained access control\.
+Non\-admin users must be mapped to this role in order to manage warm indexes on domains using fine\-grained access control\.
 To manually create the `ultrawarm_manager` role, perform the following steps:

 1. In OpenSearch Dashboards, go to **Security** and choose **Permissions**\.